acharnoz/DBM-VoicePack-FrenchFemale/README.md

-# DBM-VoicePack-FrenchFemale
+# DBM-VoicePack
-This is a french female voice pack for DBM (Deadly Boss Mods) created by Milho and Daydream (Dalaran EU Realm).
+This is voice packs for DBM (Deadly Boss Mods) created by Milho and Daydream (Dalaran EU Realm).
 It provides voices for most important events tracked by DBM.
 Make sure you have previously installed an updated version of DBM before installing this addon.

 **Remarks:**
 * This plugin is in beta version and translations are still being adjusted, do not hesitate to give us feedback !